 As of June 30, 2018 all of the customers required to post collateral have done so in the amounts required.
-Three customers have posted letters of credit or performance bonds as approved by the Nevada State Board of Examiners.
+Three customers have posted cash (for two of these customers, cash collateral is required by specific bilateral contract, one has elected to post cash), all other customers have posted letters of credit or performance bonds as approved by the Nevada State Board of Examiners.
 Posted collateral limits the risk inherent in the Commission's utility functions and protects the state to the full extent allowed under law.

-^{} Governmental and utility entities are exempt from collateral requirements.
+Governmental and utility entities are exempt from collateral requirements.

-^{} Collateral requirements for fiscal 2019 have not been established to date.
+Collateral requirements for fiscal 2019 have not been established to date.
 Current calculation of estimates indicates that fiscal 2018 requirements are equal to or greater than 2019 requirements.
 The collateral requirements for 2019 are anticipated to be presented and approved in February of 2019.